Doctor Who (film): Casting

 Casting sessions took place in March 1994; actors who actually auditioned for the role include Liam Cunningham, Mark McGann, Robert Lindsay, Tim McInnerny, Nathaniel Parker, Peter Woodward, John Sessions, Anthony Head, and Tony Slattery.
 Paul McGann was first considered around the time of these auditions, but did not formally audition for the part until later.

 Among the actors who were invited to audition for the role of the Doctor but declined the opportunity were Christopher Eccleston and Peter Capaldi.
 Eccleston and Capaldi later played the Ninth and Twelfth incarnations of the Doctor, respectively, in the revived series of Doctor Who which began in 2005.
-Eccleston turned down the offer to audition for the TV Movie because, at the time, he felt he did not want to be associated with a "brand name" so early in his career.
+Eccleston turned down the offer to audition because, he did not want to be associated with a "brand name" so early in his career.
 Capaldi declined because he felt it was unlikely that he would be given the part.

 Of those actors who originally auditioned for the role of the Doctor, a number guest-starred in the series when it returned from 2005: